emileaben/internet-dataset-descriptions/rpki-repo-archive.md

 Data collection switched from rpki-validator-2 to routinator 0.10.1.

+  * routinator starts with a clean cache every day.
   * `rrdp` is not enabled (similar to rpki-validator-2).
   * The container running the job does not have IPv6 connectivity.